-When Peter started as a trainee Consumer Protection Officer in the Dalkeith office of Lothian Regional Council in 1975 even, he may not have realised what an amazing adventure he was about to begin in a trading standards career spanning 42 incredible years.
-A sparkling live wire of a TSO wherever he worked Peter retains his passion for all things trading standards and retirement in 2017 has done little to dampen that.
+When Peter started as a trainee Consumer Protection Officer in the Dalkeith office of Lothian Regional Council in 1975, even he may not have realised what an amazing adventure he was about to begin in a trading standards career spanning 42 incredible years.
+A sparkling live wire of a TSO, wherever he worked Peter retained his passion for all things trading standards and retirement in 2017 has done little to dampen that.
 Qualification via Manchester Polytechnic saw him leave Dalkeith as the office cribbage champion and move to the Edinburgh office.
 He bravely put himself forward to speak to various local groups to challenge his stammer at the time.
 He threw himself into inspecting filling stations of the alcoholic and the petrol variety with such enthusiasm that he was pulled up for too high an inspection rate.

 Perhaps he was too much for Auld Reekie at the time because in 1986 he went to Humberside's Hull office and the wonderful Reg Smith.
-His latent liking for training was ignited by his time with the Yorkshire & Humber Branch where the training ethos was engrained.
-Peter did every job going in Hull and put his average weight and statistics learning to good effect in the many fish docks and factories with a few tasting sessions thrown in.
-Of what isn't clear!
+His latent liking for training was ignited by his time with the Yorkshire and the Humber Branch where the training ethos was engrained.
+Peter did every job going in Hull and put his average-weight and statistics learning to good effect in the many fish docks and factories with a few tasting sessions thrown in - of what isn't clear!

 1990 saw Peter return to Scotland with Strathclyde Regional Council.
-He set about tackling counterfeiting crime in Glasgow with his customary relish seizing so many fake videos with his team that when the local rag headlined him as 'Porn King Peter' they were delighted with the cachet and publicity.
+He set about tackling counterfeiting crime in Glasgow with his customary relish seizing so many fake videos with his team that when the local rag headlined him as 'Porn King Peter', they were delighted with the cachet and publicity.
 He had learned in Humberside the value of joint working with our EHO colleagues but when he tried this in Strathclyde he was rebuffed and frustrated.
 He was full of initiative so he went in another direction and worked with colleague Prem Singh to set up the Strathclyde Asian Business Forum.
-He was breaking new ground and reaching out to local business.
+He was breaking new ground and reaching out to local businesses.
 He and Prem spoke to lots of local business groups in the process and Peter was overcoming his stammer wonderfully.

-Peter has been part of the fabric of the Scottish Branch since his Strathclyde days.
-His new found confidence saw him join the executive in 2000 and for almost 20 years he was the keenest of Press and Publicity Officers frequently speaking on radio and tv and authoring TS Today articles.
+Peter has been part of the fabric of the Scotland Branch since his Strathclyde days.
+His new-found confidence saw him join the executive in 2000 and for almost 20 years he was the keenest of Press and Publicity Officers, frequently speaking on radio and TV and authoring TS Today articles.
 With the late Harold Meiehofer he was editor of the Branch newsletter in the days when print reigned supreme.
-Elected Branch Chair for 2004/05 tv programmes like The Enforcers in 2004 and more latterly Stopping Scotland Scammers gave Peter further media profile.
-He was driven by wanting to promote the profession he loved and his enduring belief that partner working produced the best results.
+Elected Branch Chair for 2004/05, television programmes like The Enforcers in 2004 and more latterly Stopping Scotland Scammers gave Peter further media profile.